amirweiss15/academic-kickstart/content/home/talks.md

 •	**Weiss, A., “Digital Signal Processing Techniques for Performance Enhancement of Electro-Optical Communication Systems”**

-* at Communications Research Laboratory Seminar, The Technische Universität Ilmenau, Ilmenau, Germany, January 2016.
+* at the Communications Research Laboratory Seminar, The Technische Universität Ilmenau, Ilmenau, Germany, January 2016.
 * at the School of Electrical Engineering, Tel Aviv University, Tel Aviv, Israel, June 2015 (M.Sc.
 Seminar).
 <DIV/>